Blessed Sacrament Catholic Church (Ottawa): History

 A brass memorial plaque was erected by the Blessed Sacrament parish in memory of parishioners and comrades of the overseas military forces of Canada.
 It was unveiled on Armistice Day (11 November) 1920 by Reverent John J. O'Gorman, P.P.

 When the current building opened in 1932, its plain design and lack of ornamentation caused local controversy because it seemed more Protestant than Catholic.
 However, the building later won plaudits for its modern design.
 Designed by John Gibb Morton, it is considered an example of the Perpendicular Gothic style.

 A memorial organ was unveiled on Christmas 1946, in memory of the parishioners who gave their lives in World War II.

 As with Ottawa's other old churches, declining church attendance had caused problems for the church.
 For several years it served as home to Ottawa's Hungarian Catholic community, though they left in 1997.
 Church attendance began to increase dramatically when Ottawa Archbishop Marcel Gervais appointed the popular priest Fr.
 Joseph (Joe) LeClair as pastor.
+LeClair held the position until his arrest in 2012.
 Fr Galen Bank was installed as pastor at Blessed Sacrament in July 2013.
 Father Galen, along with Associate Pastor Fr Francis Donnelly, have followed in the footsteps of Blessed Sacrament's founder Fr.
 O'Gorman by reaching out to and working with the parish community.

 The church's parish retains its original form.
 It covers the area north and west of the Rideau Canal, south of the Queensway and east of Booth Street.